-The second of three generations of first-class cricketers, Michael Colin Cowdrey was born on 24 December 1932 at Putumala, India.
-His father Ernest made one first-class appearance for Europeans in the Bombay Quadrangular Tournament in 1926-2.
-His sons, Chris and Graham had successful playing careers, primarily for Kent.
+The second of three generations of first-class cricketers, Michael Colin Cowdrey was born on December 24, 1932, in Putumala, India.
+His father, Ernest, made one first-class appearance for the Europeans in the Bombay Quadrangular Tournament in 1926.
+His sons, Chris and Graham, had successful playing careers, primarily for Kent.
 Chris played intermittently for England and was elevated to captain during the 1988 series against the West Indies.

 English cricketing great Colin Cowdrey died on December 5, 2000, after a long illness.
-The former Kent and England captain Lord Cowdrey of Tonbridge, 67 had suffered a stroke.
-Colin Cowdrey son Chris said that the legendary batsman died at this home in the early hours.
+The former Kent and England captain, Lord Cowdrey of Tonbridge, 67, had suffered a stroke.
+Colin Cowdrey’s son, Chris, said that the legendary batsman died at this home in the early hours.

-At that time Chris Cowdrey then in Pakistan covering England’s tour for a radio station.
+At that time, Chris Cowdrey was in Pakistan, covering England’s tour for a radio station.
 Obviously, the whole family is deeply saddened by the news.
-It came as a great shock as he was recovering well from a recent stroke.
+It came as a great shock, as he was recovering well from a recent stroke.

-Colin Cowdrey was the fourth-highest scoring England player in Test at the time of his death.
+Colin Cowdrey was the fourth-highest-scoring England player in Tests at the time of his death.
 He has scored 7,264 runs at an average of 44.06 from his 114 Tests.
-Starting his career from the 1954–55 tour of Australia and finishing there 20 years later.
+Starting his career on the 1954–55 tour of Australia and finishing there 20 years later.
 He scored 22 Test centuries.

-Cowdrey was held the record Test record of fourth-wicket partnership with Peter May of 411, set against West Indies in Birmingham in 1957.
-He also finished with 107 first-class hundreds to his name with 42,719 runs at an average of 44.82.
-Cowdrey was also a reliable slip fielder taking 120 catches.
-That was a Test world record for a non-wicket keeper at his retirement.
+Colin Cowdrey held the record Test record fourth-wicket partnership with Peter May of 411, set against the West Indies in Birmingham in 1957.
+He also finished with 107 first-class hundreds to his name and 42,719 runs at an average of 44.82.
+Cowdrey was also a reliable slip fielder, taking 120 catches.
+That was a Test world record for a non-wicketkeeper at his retirement.

-Former England captain Brian Close remembering Cowdrey as one of the game’s true gentlemen, he was a fine player and a hell of nice chap.
-He was a true gentleman and he believed that cricket should be played the right way.
+Former England captain Brian Close remembers Cowdrey as one of the game’s true gentlemen; he was a fine player and a hell of a nice chap.
+He was a true gentleman, and he believed that cricket should be played the right way.
 Brian Close was an international teammate of Cowdrey’s and also came up against his Kent team on numerous occasions.

 I played with him and against him.
-He didn’t make too many runs against us but he was a very good batsman.
-He was such an easy looking player.
+He didn’t make too many runs against us, but he was a very good batsman.
+He was such an easy-looking player.
 You would never think he was going to make much of a mistake.
 Nobody’s perfect, but he always looked in command.
-After he had finished playing he helped a lot with the administration of the game.
-Moreover, he also upheld the high moral standards that existed in our days.
+After he had finished playing, he helped a lot with the administration of the game.
+Moreover, he also upheld the high moral standards that existed in our day.

-But he had this knack of playing what looked like a forward defensive and it went for four through extra cover.
+But he had this knack of playing what looked like a forward defensive, and it went for four through extra cover.
 He had exceptional timing with the ball.
-Cowdrey was one of the guys who could have fitted into any era like Bradman or Gary Sobers.
-He would have been a bit like me I think.
-I don’t think he would have enjoyed the training they do nowadays but he was still a very elegant player.
+Cowdrey was one of the guys who could have fit into any era, like Bradman or Gary Sobers.
+He would have been a bit like me, I think.
+I don’t think he would have enjoyed the training they do nowadays, but he was still a very elegant player.

-Meanwhile fellow former Kent captain and team-mate Alan Ealham added: he was a bit of an icon from my point of view being a young man, coming into the Kent set up for the first time in 1966.
-He put me at ease straight away and I think a lot of young players of the day owed a lot to him because he helped them on and off the pitch.
+Meanwhile, fellow former Kent captain and teammate Alan Ealham added: He was a bit of an icon from my point of view, being a young man, coming into the Kent setup for the first time in 1966.
+He put me at ease right away, and I think a lot of the young players of the day owed a lot to him because he helped them on and off the pitch.

-I batted with him when he scored his 99thfirst-class hundred against Somerset at Glastonbury, and that will always be one of my memories of him.
-It’s a sad loss to everyone involved in Kent cricket.
+I batted with him when he scored his 99th first-class hundred against Somerset at Glastonbury, and that will always be one of my memories of him.
+It’s a sad loss for everyone involved in Kent cricket.

 One of the greatest acts of cricketing courage I have seen was that of a 41-year-old man summoned from England in the middle of winter to bolster an injury-ridden Test squad in Australia, taking a strike at the WACA against the two fastest bowlers in the world.

 A man who withstood the bouncers took the body blows and defied the most ferocious of fast bowling.
-All in the name of England that man was Michael Colin Cowdrey.
+In the name of England, that man was Michael Colin Cowdrey.

-He had been known since his elevation to the peerage in 1997, served the game with distinction as a player, captain, and administrator for more than half a century.
+He had been known since his elevation to the peerage in 1997 and served the game with distinction as a player, captain, and administrator for more than half a century.

-The first person to play in 100 Tests, his England career began on to the tour of 1954–55 of Australia and New Zealand at the age of 21.
-It ended in Australia twenty years later when he was called out from England in December 1974 as an emergency player after injuries to key batsmen.
+The first person to play in 100 Tests, his England career began on the 1954–55 tour of Australia and New Zealand at the age of 21.
+It ended in Australia twenty years later, when he was called out of England in December 1974 as an emergency player after injuries to key batsmen.

-He played out the final five matches of that series finishing with an unprecedented 114 Test appearance to his name.
-His career average of 7,624 runs at 44.06 with 22 hundred was at the time a world record.
-His record for a non-wicket keeper of 120 catches many taken in the slip.
-Among his greatest batting achievements was his contribution to a fourth-wicket partnership of 411 runs which was the record at that time too.
+He played out the final five matches of that series, finishing with an unprecedented 114 Test appearances to his name.
+His career average of 7,624 runs at 44.06 with 22 hundred.
+That was, at the time, a world record.
+His record as a non-wicketkeeper is 120 catches, many taken in the slip.
+Among his greatest batting achievements was his contribution to a fourth-wicket partnership of 411 runs, which was the record at that time too.
 Cowdrey made 154, while Peter May scored 285 not out.

-His highest score was 182, against Pakistan at the Oval in 1962.
-Frequently chosen as vice-captain on overseas tours his first opportunity as captain England came against India in 1959.
-But It wasn’t until the late sixties that he led his country with any regularity.
-His last Test as England captain in Pakistan in 1968–69, however after which the mantle was passed to Ray Illingworth.
+His highest score was 182 against Pakistan at the Oval in 1962.
+Frequently chosen as vice captain on overseas tours, his first opportunity as captain of England came against India in 1959.
+But it wasn’t until the late 1960s that he led his country with any regularity.
+His last Test as England captain was in Pakistan in 1968–69, after which the mantle was passed to Ray Illingworth.
 He had a record of 8 wins and 4 losses in 27 Tests at the helm.

-At Lord’s in 1963, his arm broken by West Indies speedster Wes Hall, England needed six to win two balls remaining and the ninth wicket down.
-If Cowdrey didn’t bat the match would be over and West Indies would win.
-Hence, Cowdrey came to the crease his left arm in plaster and with the batsman having crossed at the fall of 9th wicket.
+In 1963, at Lord’s, his arm was broken by West Indies speedster Wes Hall.
+England needed six to win, with two balls remaining and the ninth wicket down.
+If Cowdrey didn’t bat, the match would be over and the West Indies would win.
+Hence, Cowdrey came to the crease with his left arm in plaster and with the batsman having crossed at the fall of the 9th wicket.

-The youngest person ever to play at Lord’s like a 13 years old schoolboy, Cowdrey’s association with the game extended well beyond his retirement as a competitive player at the age of 43.
-In 1986–87 he served a one-year term as president of the organization with whom he shares his initials the MCC.
+The youngest person ever to play at Lord’s like a 13-year-old schoolboy, Cowdrey’s association with the game extended well beyond his retirement as a competitive player at the age of 43.
+In 1986–87, he served a one-year term as president of the organization with whom he shares his initials, the MCC.

 ICC tribute to Colin Cowdrey